 - Black & White Horse Print

-- White Fluted Pot on coffee table
+- White Fluted Pot on the coffee table

-- Geometric Candle Holder on coffee table
+- Geometric Candle Holder (similar) on the coffee table

 - Hanging plant holder

 - Geometric metal and glass terrarium

 - Vintage General Electric oscillating fan

 Thank you, Linda, of Calling It Home, for allowing all of us guest participants to be a part of the One Room Challenge!
 Be sure to check out all the other room reveals.
 I’m sure you’ll find something that inspires you!

 Have you tackled a room remodel recently?
 Please share your tips on what made it easier on you.